Coveo Platform new features of 2015

 Provide the most relevant exact, partial, or fuzzy matches in any keyword in any order.

 Are very tolerant to typographical errors.

-You can enable Coveo Machine Learning Query Suggestions in a few clicks. [more]
+You can enable Coveo ML QS in a few clicks.
+[Learn more]

-Coveo Organization users can now use Jira sources to add secured, shared or private content, and thus make relevant Jira instances searchable. [more]
+Coveo organization users can now use Jira sources to add secured, shared or private content, and therefore make relevant Jira instances searchable.
+[Learn more]

-Usage analysts can now filter out user sessions in the Visit Browser that contain specific events they do not want to review.
-For example, they may want to analyze user sessions containing a specific query, but in which no support cases were created. [more]
+Usage analysts can now filter out user sessions in the Visit Browser that contain specific events they don’t want to review.
+For example, they may want to analyze user sessions containing a specific query, but in which no support cases were created.
+[Learn more]

 Analytics managers can now create custom dimensions under which can be logged events of all types (click, search, custom event).
-Prior to this feature, they had to create three separate dimensions (one for each event type). [more]
+Before this feature, they had to create three separate dimensions (one for each event type).
+[Learn more]

 Usage analysts can now among other things place dashboard sections side-by-side so that each fills 50% of the dashboard width.
 Previously, section width sizes were limited to multiples of 33%.
 Now, sections can have five different widths, starting at a third of the available space.